Photo: Amanda Worrall

 As well as noting everything you need to pack and finish up, jot down all the songs and games (I spy, roadside bingo, 20 questions, hangman, word association) you can think of to sing and play on the trip.
 Crossing items off the list can become a game in itself.

 By keeping the treats secret, you’ll always have something in your back pocket.
-You could try rationing out snacks in a fishing-tackle box so each one gets its own little space.
+You could try rationing out snacks in a fishing or a candy tackle box so each one gets its own little space.

 Involve the kids in the planning and show them the route and images of sights they’ll see.
 Get an extra map so they can follow along and even help navigate if your GPS fails.

-Pull out easy craft supplies, a Shopkin or other items as needed.
+Pull out easy craft supplies, a new toy or other items as needed, ensuring the items can be secured and/or are soft enough that they won't become a projectile in the event of a crash.
 Do not, under any circumstances, let your kids see what else is in the bag.
 Keep them in suspense.

 Puke happens.
 Be prepared by creating a barf-bag kit.
-Fill a large lidded container (like a 2-litre ice cream tub) with hand sanitizer, wipes and resealable bags.
+Fill a large lidded container (like a 2-litre ice cream tub) with hand sanitizer, wipes and resealable bags that can be safely stored to not become a projectile in the event of an accident.

 Few things are worse than sock removal mid-trip.
 (Well, maybe that missing tuna sandwich.)
 Pack extra socks and don’t bring smelly food into the car.